MArhamAA1422/b6-learning/general-basics.md

 - Circuit switching: communication happens through a dedicated circuit or channel or path, primary used in telephone systems. **Connection Oriented**.

 - Packet switching: **Connectionless**.
 No session or channel is established prior to data transfer.
 Used in modern routing.
 Data is broken down into **individuals packets** that take different routes to the destination.
 Data reassemble happens.

+## What is a port

+A port is not a physical connection.
+It's a **logical connection** that's used by programs and services to **exchange information**.
+It specifically determines **which program or service** on a computer or server that is going to be used.
+(0 - 65535), 80, 443 for web pages (http, https), 21 for FTP, 25 for Email (SMTP).

+**A port is always associated with an IP.** IP determines the location of the server, a port number determines which service or program on that server it wants to use.
+We can use **NETSTAT** cmd tool to visualize them.

+State: Established => client
+State: Listening => server

+##### Three type of ports
+- system or well known ports, used in server, (0 - 1023)
+- user or registered ports, user in server,
+- dynamic or private ports, client side ports (49152 - 65535)

+## Modem vs Router
+- A modem is what **brings the internet into your home or business**, demodulates incoming analog signals into digital signal, also modulates outgoing digital signals into an analog one.
+- A router is what **routes or passes your internet connection** to all of your devices.
+Most routers will have a built-in switch inside of them.

+## Hub vs Switch vs Router
+- Hub doesn't have intelligence, it accepts packets in one port and broadcasts that to all connections
+- Switch is intelligent, has MAC table, so sends data to specific device unlike the hub
+- **Hub and Switch are used to exchange data withing LAN**, not outside their own network, **to do that a device needs IP**, hub and switch do not read IP.
+- **Router routes data from one network to another based on their IP.** Gateway of network.
+- **`Hubs and Switches are used to create networks, Routers are used to connect networks.`**